 Fowler Welch Limited, the provision of distribution throughout the UK of fresh produce, and temperature controlled and ambient products on behalf of retailers, processors, growers and importers.

-The Group has over 4,000 suppliers internationally; it encourages transparency in its supply chains and has implemented measures to mitigate the risk of slavery and human trafficking.
+The Group has over 8,000 suppliers and sources its goods and services globally; it encourages transparency in its supply chains and has implemented measures to mitigate the risk of slavery and human trafficking.

 The Group is committed to having an ongoing and open dialogue with its suppliers.
 Confirmation is requested from supplier senior management that they are satisfied that key operations (both in the UK and overseas) have suitable preventative measures in place to prevent modern slavery and, where applicable, the Group works with its suppliers to ensure robust preventative measures are in place.
 In addition, contractual terms are regularly reviewed to ensure suppliers are contractually obliged to implement and manage processes to prevent modern slavery.
 The Group continues to monitor its suppliers on an ongoing basis.